tygamvrelis/CANRGX-Embedded/doc/Doxygen/mainpage.md

 ## PC Commands
 The PC interface supports 3 commands, which are treated as manual overrides:
--# **START_EXPERIMENT**: Starts the specified experiment (passed as an argument) by forcing a controller state transition -# **STOP_EXPERIMENT**: Stops the currently-running experiment by forcing a controller state transition -# **RESET_MCU**: Sets control signals to a safe (idle) state, waits up to 1 second for I/O transfers to finish, then performs a hard reset of the MCU
+-# **START_EXPERIMENT**: starts the specified experiment (passed as an argument) by forcing a controller state transition -# **STOP_EXPERIMENT**: stops the currently-running experiment by forcing a controller state transition -# **RESET_MCU**: sets control signals to a safe (idle) state, waits up to 1 second for I/O transfers to finish, then performs a hard reset of the MCU

 ## Principle of Operation